sph-mn/sph-sp/readme.md

   * white noise generator
 * sequencing
   * event renderer for parallel block processing with custom routines
-  * events for sines and filtered noise
+  * event for a sine and noise resonator
   * composable event groups for instruments, riffs and songs
   * per channel configuration and channel delay
 * array processing